brefphp/bref/README.md

 ## Build hooks

-When deploying Composer dependencies will be installed and optimized for production (`composer install --no-dev --classmap-authoritative`).
+When deploying Composer dependencies will be installed and optimized for production (`composer install --no-dev --no-scripts --classmap-authoritative`).

 You can execute additional scripts by using a *build hook*.
 Those can be defined in a `.bref.yml` file: